All Episodes

 Whether people like it or not, want to admit it or not, that's the truth.

-Authorities now taking a second look at the possibility of criminal charges in the incident after the police initially said that no one would be charged.
+Authority is now taking a second look at the possibility of criminal charges in the incident after the police initially said that no one would be charged.

-And what they're looking at, apparently the incident at the Cincinnati Zoo involved the young child who fell into the guerrilla enclosure.
+And what they're looking at, apparently, the incident at the Cincinnati Zoo involved the young child who fell into the guerrilla enclosure.

-Uh, the incidents under investigation by the Cincinnati Police Department.
+The incident's under investigation by the Cincinnati Police Department.

-This would be against the zoo, and I don't think for killing the gorilla.
+This would be against the zoo.

-I think it's going to be about the uh enclosure and whether or not it was sufficient enough to prevent something like this happening.
+I don't think for killing the gorilla, I think it's going to be about the enclosure and whether or not it was sufficient enough to prevent something like this happening.

-Uh they'll never be able to prove criminal child endangerment or anything of the sort.
+They'll never be able to prove criminal child endangerment or anything of the sort.

 They won't even go there.